Breast Enlargement (Augmentation Mammoplasty)

 Q: Do the scars heal well?

 A: They generally heal in an acceptable way and will fade somewhat over time.
-The final outcome would depend on multiple factors including genetics and skin color.
+The final outcome would depend on multiple factors including genetics, skin color, surgical skill, adherence to recommended postoperative regimen including scar care.
 The trade-off for these scars are more perky, youthful appearing breasts.

 Q: My breasts are saggy but I definitely don’t want breast lift scars on my breast.
 Will Dr. Turkeltaub do just a breast augmentation without the breast lift?